| This article is part of the grammar course.

 An Indirect Object is rarely used without a Direct Object in the same sentence: we don't 'give him' unless we say what it is that we gave to him (though in spoken English, at least, we can say 'tell me').
 The Direct Object (1) almost always precedes the Indirect Object when the latter is a prepositional phrase; when it is a noun or a pronoun without a preposition, its position is more variable.

-The two Objects can be in the reverse order, (2) (1), e.g. "I am writing it for you"; "King Lear gave his kingdom to his daughters".
-Here the Indirect Object is usually a Preposition Phrase.
+The two Objects can be in the reverse order, (2) (1), e.g. "Give me it "; "Tell him the story ".
+Here the Indirect Object is usually a single word, often a pronoun.